raganwald-deprecated/homoiconic/2013/01/function_and_method_decorators.md

 ### the function decorator pattern

-A "function decorator" is a function that consumes a function and returns a decorated version of the function it consumes. for example, the [Underscore][u] and [allong.es] libraries both include the "once" function decorator.
+A "function decorator" is a function that consumes a function and returns a decorated version of the function it consumes.
+For example, the [Underscore][u] and [allong.es] libraries both include the "once" function decorator.
 Here's a function you might want to call:

 ```javascript
 function preloadLotsOfStuff () {